electric-eloquence/fepper/README.md

 Custom extensions:

-* Write custom extensions within an appropriately named directory just under the `extend/custom` directory.
+* Write custom extensions in the `extend/custom` directory.
-* They must include a file ending in "~extend.js" in order for Fepper to recognize their tasks.
+* Extensions require a file ending in "~extend.js" in order for Fepper to recognize their tasks.
+* The "\*~extend.js" file can be directly under `extend/custom`, or nested one directory deep, but no deeper.
 * Add the tasks to `extend/custom.js` (and `extend/auxiliary/auxiliary_custom.js`
   if necessary) in order for Fepper to run them.